 Hymans #92 The defeat of the Amazones – Engraving is true (within the limits of detection of the photos for this vast work) and reversed from the version in the Alte Pinakothek in Munich.

-2 Oils with minor differences (probably the original) #7 bird and tree and #12 a walking stick.
+3 Oils with minor differences (probably the original) #7 bird and tree, #12 a walking stick and #113 a change in two columns.

-3 Oils with major differences (may not be the original) #40 has a bed, #45 St Peter has curly hair , #80 jewelry box and contents does not match any of 8 possible studio versions.
-Strangely all three cases involve curly versus straight hair in some way.
+4 Oils with major differences or the original has not been found – #40 has a bed, #45 St Peter has curly hair , #80 jewelry box and contents does not match any of 8 possible studio versions, #56 St Catherine converted from St. Martina.
+Strangely three cases involve curly versus straight hair in some way.

 To see how this relates to the study of Rubens Mary Magdalene and Martha click on this link.